Show All Answers

 Yes, you are required to report the subject wages and tax withheld for each employee.
 Report the subject wages on Form W-2 provided to an employee in box 18 (local wages, tips, etc.), the payroll tax paid in box 19 (local income tax), and “EUG” in box 20 (locality name).

 Yes, if you are an employer or self-employed person with a physical address in the Eugene city limits and subject to the community safety payroll tax, you’ll need to register with the City.
 The City is currently working with a tax administration service, MUNIRevs, that will provide online tools for registering, filing tax forms, and submitting payments.
-The City will post more information as that service is implemented and should be ready to start accepting registrations around July 2020.
+The City will post more information as that service is implemented.